Augmentation-aware Self-supervised Learning with Conditioned Projector: Experiments

 \section{Experiments}

-In Section \ref{sec:exp:downstream}, we evaluate \our{}’s performance on downstream tasks such as classification, regression, and object detection\footnote{We compare \our{} to a number of recently proposed methods and report their performance from the literature~\cite{xiao2020whatshouldnotbecontrastive,lee2021improving,chavhan2023amortised}, given that the code for \cite{xiao2020whatshouldnotbecontrastive} and \cite{chavhan2023amortised} was not made available at the time of writing.
-As for the results of baseline SSL models and AugSelf \cite{lee2021improving}, we report their results from the literature except when our runs of those methods yielded results different by at least 2 pp. We mark such cases with $\dag$.}.
-In Section \ref{sec:exp:cosine}, we analyze the representations formed by \our{}.
-Finally, we discuss the choice of hyperparameters of \our{} in Section \ref{sec:exp:ablation}.
+{We have introduced \our{} and described the theoretical and practical aspects of its design.
+In this Section, we conduct an experimental analysis of our approach, which we use to extend several recent SSL frameworks -- MoCo (Momentum Contrastive Learning)~\cite{he2020momentum,chen2020improved,chen2021empirical}, SimCLR (Simple Framework for Contrastive Learning)~\cite{chen2020simple}, and Barlow Twins~\cite{zbontar2021barlow}.} In Section \ref{sec:exp:downstream}, we evaluate \our{}’s performance on downstream tasks such as classification, regression, object detection, and image retrieval\footnote{{We compare \our{} to several recently proposed methods and report their performance from the literature~\cite{xiao2020whatshouldnotbecontrastive,lee2021improving,chavhan2023amortised}, given that the code for \cite{xiao2020whatshouldnotbecontrastive} was not made available at the time of writing.
+As for the results of baseline SSL models and AugSelf \cite{lee2021improving}, we report their results from the literature except when our runs of those methods yielded results different by at least 2 pp. We mark such cases with $\dag$.}}.
+In Section \ref{sec:exp:cosine}, we analyze the sensitivity to augmentations of representations formed by \our{}.
+Next, we discuss the choice of hyperparameters of \our{} in Section \ref{sec:exp:ablation}.
+Furthermore, we refer to \ref{sec:exp:analysis} for a series of experiments that highlight several noteworthy features of \our{}, including but not limited to its effect on the minimization of contrastive loss and generalizing to augmentations that were not observed during pretraining.

 In all experiments, unless specified otherwise, we utilize the ResNet-50 architecture~\cite{he2015deep} and conduct the self-supervised pretraining on ImageNet-100 - a 100-class subset of the ILSVRC dataset~\cite{russakovsky2015imagenet} used commonly in the literature~\cite{tian2020makes,xiao2020whatshouldnotbecontrastive,lee2021improving,chavhan2023amortised}.
 We use the standard set of augmentations including horizontal flipping, random cropping, grayscaling, color jittering and Gaussian blurring~\cite{he2020momentum,lee2021improving,grill2020bootstrap}.
-For consistency in terms of hyperparameters, we follow~\cite{lee2021improving} for MoCo-v2 , and~\cite{chavhan2023amortised} for SimCLR.
-We include comparisons on other SSL frameworks~\cite{he2020momentum,grill2020bootstrap,chen2021exploring,zbontar2021barlow}, extended analysis of trained representations, as well as additional details of training and evaluation, in the supplementary material.
+For consistency in terms of hyperparameters, we follow~\cite{lee2021improving} for MoCo-v2 , and~\cite{chavhan2023amortised} for SimCLR. {We refer to \ref{sec:app:details} for the details of pretraining, evaluation, and implementation.}